voidtrance/vortex/docs/Architecture.md

 Vortex defines two different types of objects - HW objects and virtual objects.

 HW objects emulate the behavior of real HW entities.
-As such, they require periodic update of their intenal states.
-For performance reasons, all HW objects are implemented as C code and are part of the HW controller core.
+As such, they require periodic updates of their intenal states.
+For performance reasons, all HW objects are implemented in C and are part of the HW controller core.

-Virtual objects are objects which don't keep internal state.
+Virtual objects don't need to keep internal state.
 More precisely, their internal state does not require periodic updates.
-The internal state is compiled and maintained from states of other objects.
+The internal state is updated based on submitted commands or is compiled and maintained from states of other objects.
 Just as normal objects, virtual objects can define their own commands and/or events.
 They can also wait for command completions and register for event notifications.

 ### Controller Core
-The HW controller core is a CPython module that provides meachinsms for creating and managing core HW objects.
+The HW controller core is a CPython module that provides meachnisms for creating and managing core HW objects.
 It is written in C to provide better performance for the update cycle.
-The main reason for using C is that it is not subject to the Python GIL, which is debilitating when trying to reach certain small update frequencies.
+The main reason for using C is that it is not subject to the Python GIL, which is debilitating when trying to reach certain high update frequencies.

-The controller core handles HW object management, command processing, event and command completiong handling.
+The controller core handles HW object management, command processing, event and command completions.

-The controller core starts two separate threads - the update thread and the processor thread.
-The update thread's purpose is to continously update the HW object state.
+The controller core starts a set of threads to perform the various core actions - update threads, a timer thread, and a processor thread.
+The update threads purpose is to continously update the HW object state.
+There is one thread per HW object.
+This way there is no serialization in the updates of all objects.
 The processor thread handles command submission between HW objects, command completions, and events.
+The timer thread maintains all of the timers the emulator has registered for and triggers timer handlers.

-There is a separate processor thread in order to allow the update thread to run as fast as possible in order to be able to achieve high update frequencies.
+There is a separate processor thread in order to allow the update threads to run as fast as possible in order achieve high update frequencies.

-A goal of the controller core is to simulate the clock frequencies of the emulated controller board.
-As such, the update thread attempts to update all HW objects within the time of a single controll board clock tick.

-A potential improvement which can allow high controller frequencies is to start a separate thread per HW object.
-This should result in better performance as HW object update won't have to wait for the update of all other HW objects.

 ### Core HW Objects